hcheung01/system_engineering-devops/0x00-shell_basics/README.md

 15. mv [[:upper:]]* /tmp/u move all files starting with uppercase letter
 16. rm *~ to remove all files ending with ~ using *
 17. mkdir -p welcome/to/holberton to create multiple directories
+18. ls -mapv to list all the files and directories of the current directories